Here’s How to Prevent Your Dog from Tearing the Good Knee Ligament After Surgery

-50% of dogs that tear the one cruciate ligament will tear the opposite side sometime in their lifetime.
-This is the reported statistic.
-However, it is probably actually more like 70%.
+50% of dogs that tear the one cruciate ligament will tear the opposite side sometime in their lifetime according to the veterinary literature.
+This 50% statistic seems a little low.
+70% seems about right.

-Frequently, just after surgery, the “good” knee is overloaded.
-This overload or excessive weight-bearing can initiate tearing of the ligament in the “good” knee.
+Frequently, just after surgery, the “good” knee takes on too much weight.
+This overload or excessive weight-bearing frequently initiates tearing of the ligament in the “good” knee.
 At this point and in order to avoid another knee surgery, you must be proactive and aggressive in preventing your dog from tearing the overloaded “good” knee ligament.

 Steps in Prevention

-2. Correct Dietary Issues!
-Supplementation with vitamins and minerals that aid collagen formation.
+- Correct Dietary Issues!
+Supplement with vitamins and minerals that aid collagen formation.

 - Pain control and physical therapy in operated leg.

 - Consider hormonal supplementation depending on the individual animal (i.e. testosterone and estrogen).

 - Eastern Herbal- Tendon/Ligament formula by Jing Tang Herbal.

 In my practice, I often see both knees having slightly torn ligaments or one knee normal and the other fully or partially torn.
 However, when both knees are torn, one knee tends to be more clinically significant than the other.